pinecone-io/nvidia-rag/README.md

    - The query enters the **RAG Server**, which is based on LangChain.
 An optional **Query Rewriter** component may refine or decontextualize the query for better retrieval results at this stage.
 An optional NeMoGuardrails component can be enabled as well to help filter out queries at input of the pipeline.

 3. **Retrieval of Relevant Documents**:
    - The refined query is passed to the **Retriever** module of the **RAG Server microservice**.
-This component queries the **Milvus Vector Database microservice**, which stores embeddings of the data, generated using **NeMo Retriever Embedding microservice**.
+This component queries the **Pinecone Vector Database**, which stores embeddings of the data, generated using **NeMo Retriever Embedding microservice**.
 The retriever module identifies the top K most relevant chunks of information related to the query.

 4. **Reranking for Precision**:
    - The top K chunks are passed to the optional **NeMo Retriever reranking microservice**.
 The reranker narrows down the results to the top N most relevant chunks, improving precision.